prkprime/blog/README.md

 This is Markdown Blogging Website created using Python3, Flask and mistune

-This website is deployed [here](https://prk-blogs.herokuapp.com) (It might not be online sometimes so check bellow screenshots instead)
+This website is deployed on heroku [here](https://prk-blogs.herokuapp.com) (It might not be online sometimes so check bellow screenshots instead)

 ## Table of Contents